 Picture taken after dry-up of usage .
 Notice its shiny jade-like appearance

-By comparison, a teapot previously considered made of "Republic green" clay should also made of TianQing clay.
+By comparison, a teapot previously considered of "Republic green" clay might also be made of TianQing clay.
 It clearly developed a satiny sheen after only a few day's usage.

 Kangxi Reign of Qing dynasty (1662-1722).
 It changes color and has variations of colors, characteristic of TianQing Clay.
 JingYuanZhai is the residence name of the 17th son 允礼 of the Kangxi Emperor.

-What's interesting with this teapot is that there are a few Purple areas with this Green teapot , likely the effect of the TianQing Clay.
-This is exactly as what ZHOU Gaoqi of Ming dynasty said in his book "it shows a bizarre effect after firing".
+What's interesting with this teapot is that there are a few Purple areas with this green teapot , likely the effect of the TianQing Clay.
+This is exactly what ZHOU Gaoqi of Ming dynasty said in his book "it shows a bizarre effect after firing".

 My 3rd teapot of likely TianQing clay is the one made by YANG Pengnia.
 This one currently has a dark liver color and most likely has never been used.

 This teapot has an overall dark liver color.
 However, after soaked in water for a week, the pine leaves turned green where it is much thinner.

 This Chen Mingyuan marked pumpkin teapot has three colors at the same time: dark liver color, blue or dark grey color, and green particles under the magnification glass.